Adult male students at graduation party with his family and a staff member smiling at the camera

 Champlain's online computer & information systems courses encompass the top skills needed by today's CIS professionals.
 Graduates of the program are required to complete the following courses.

 Note: Some of the courses in this program are available in 15-week terms only.
-Please contact your advisor for details.
+Please contact your advisor for details and information on how this may impact your time to completion.

 This course provides students with an understanding of the many different devices and technologies, from historical to emerging, that are required to design and build networks.
 In a broad survey of concepts and terminology, students will learn about topology, communications, protocols, and security, and to diagram basic networks to specification.